Graphic reading “Learn Catalan” over the colours of the Catalan flag.

 With the movement afoot to encourage more Catalan usage and speakers, you can benefit from some really great resources in learning the language – especially from the Generalitat de Catalunya (local government).

-The best is Parla.Cat, which offers free online Catalan courses developed by the Generalitat de Catalunya.
+A useful starting point is Parla.cat, which offers online Catalan courses developed with support from the Generalitat de Catalunya.

 The website’s design and functionality feels a little dated, but the materials and lesson plans are top-notch.